Syllabus for ELD-311

 For your formal work in the course, you are required to participate in online discussions, complete written assignments, submit lab reports, and take a midterm exam and complete a final project.
 See below for more details.

-You are required to complete four (4) written assignments.
-The written assignments draw on the end of chapter problems from the textbook and supplemental learning module readings.
+You are required to complete six written assignments.
+The written assignments draw on the Study Materials in the modules.

-The midterm exam is 90 minute long and covers modules 1 to 3 of the course.
-It consists of multiple-choice questions, multiple selection questions, matching, and short answer questions that are based on the learning module reading materials.
+The midterm exam is 90 minutes long and covers Modules 1 through 3 of the course.
+It consists of multiple-choice questions that are based on module readings and activities.

 The exam is a closed book exam and no calculator is allowed.